mattheww/gomill/gomill_docs/glossary.rst

   matchup
-    A pairing of players in a playoff, together with its settings (board size, komi, handicap, and so on)
+    A pairing of players in a tournament, together with its settings (board size, komi, handicap, and so on)

   tuning event